counteractive/incident-response-plan-template/playbooks/playbook-phishing.md

     * [malicious or suspicious links](https://www.pcworld.com/article/248963/how-to-tell-if-a-link-is-safe-without-clicking-on-it.html)
     * receiving an email or attachment they were not expecting but from someone they know (contact sender before opening it)
     * reporting suspicious activity to IT or security
-* Ensure that IT staff is up to date on recent phishing techniques.
+1. Ensure that IT and security staff is up to date on recent phishing techniques.
-* Determine if any controls have failed when falling victim to an attack and rectify them.
+1. Determine if any controls have failed when falling victim to an attack and rectify them.
 Here is a [good source](https://www.proofpoint.com/us/security-awareness/post/14-things-do-after-phishing-attack) to consider following a phishing attack.

 ### Resources